sanand0/til/til.md

   - Teacher: Grading MCQs
   - Teacher: Writing conceptual guides
   - ["New collar workers"](https://en.wikipedia.org/wiki/New-collar_worker) was coined by Ginny Rometty
-  - #TODO Embed tutor or document in video and ask for clarification!
-This is a new embedded interface.
+  - Embed tutor or document in video and ask for clarification!
+This is a new embedded interface. #TODO
 - 13 Oct 2024.
 [Playing Bad Apple in Minecraft](https://purplesyringa.moe/blog/we-built-the-best-bad-apple-in-minecraft/).
 Ultra cool!
 - 11 Oct 2024.
 [DuckDB supports function chaining](https://duckdb.org/docs/sql/functions/overview.html#function-chaining-via-the-dot-operator)
 - 11 Oct 2024.
 [DuckDB lets you create functions = macros](https://duckdb.org/docs/sql/statements/create_macro.html)
 - 11 Oct 2024.
 [HTML for People](https://htmlforpeople.com/) is a nice introduction to HTML.
 - 11 Oct 2024.
 [FlightRadar24](https://www.flightradar24.com/) lets you watch airplanes live.
-- 10 Oct 2024. [sq](https://sq.io/) is liksofe `jq` but for SQL.
+- 10 Oct 2024. [sq](https://sq.io/) is like `jq` but for SQL.
 - 10 Oct 2024.
 [Deno 2](https://deno.com/) is fully backward compatible with Node! [via](https://deno.com/blog/v2.0)
 - 07 Oct 2024.
 GitHub co-pilot workspaces let you code using your mobile with AI and deploy it at one shot
 - 07 Oct 2024.
 If you need an Ubuntu Docker container with Python, install it via uv rather than compiling from source. [via](https://mkennedy.codes/posts/python-docker-images-using-uv-s-new-python-features/)